VoltCruelerz/OwlMarble-Magic/feats/Epic Boons.md

 You gain the following benefits:

-- Your speed cannot be reduced by any means, except when an effect that increased your speed ends.
+- Your are immune to effects that would reduce your speed.
-- You are immune to Exhaustion.
+- You are immune to _Exhaustion_, _Grappled_, and _Restrained_.
 - You are immune to the _Slow_ and _Time Stop_ spells, and the rebound of the _Haste_ spell.

 ## Invincible [New]